Tijmene/ChessGame/README.md

 # ChessGame
 A custom chess game that uses Tkinter to visualize a chess board.
+The ChessMain.py file setups up the game.
+The top level class for the chess game is the Game.ChessGame.py class.

 Make sure that the "home" location in the python venv/pyvenv.cfg is set to the base interpreter for python.
 1) Open anaconda prompt and type in "where python"